sgk01/sgk01/README.md

 Here are some ideas to get you started:
 -->
- 🔭 I’m currently working as Web Developer
+ 🔭 I’m currently working as Web Developer.

  🌱 I’m currently learning PHP, JS, PYTHON, C#
  <!--
 - 👯 I’m looking to collaborate on ...